wp-plugins/cleverwise-share-files/readme.txt

 <p>Live Site Preview: Want to see this plugin in action on a real live site?
 ArmadaFleetCommand.com has multiple sections and one is at <a href="http://www.armadafleetcommand.com/get-files?ssid=4">http://www.armadafleetcommand.com/get-files?ssid=4</a></p>

 <p>Shameless Promotion: See other <a href="http://wordpress.org/plugins/search.php?q=cleverwise">Cleverwise Wordpress Directory Plugins</a></p>

+<p>Thanks for looking at the Cleverwise Plugin Series!
+To help out the community reviews and comments are highly encouraged.
+If you can't leave a good review I would greatly appreciate opening a support thread before hand to see if I can address your concern(s).
+Enjoy!</p>

 == Installation ==